 - Only Petrol 4 stroke engines are permitted

-- Air springs are allowed
+- · Air springs are allowed

 - VVT is allowed

 - ICE speed is limited to 10,000 rpm

-- The sound emitted from each car must not exceed 110 dbA during all on-track sessions.
-The measurement will be made at 15 meters from the edge of the track.
+- The sound emitted from each car during all on-track sessions must not exceed the limit of 110 dB(A).
+The measurements will be made with a microphone located at a maximum distance of 15 meters from the limit of the track and at a height of 3 meters from the track ground level.
+The background sound level should be at least 10 dB(A) below the measured level.